Updated on September 25, 2017

 Ameraucanas are sometimes called the "Easter Egg Chicken" because they lay green, blue or olive eggs as well as brown.
 Many places list "Araucanas" but they are really "Ameraucanas."
 Araucanas are rumpless and have ear tufts (tufts of feathers that grow from the ear).
 Ameraucanas, however, have a tail and a beard or muff (which is a group of feathers located under the chin).
 Our mixed color Ameraucanas are not of APA Standard quality.
 They lay an assortment of colors of eggs though only eggs of "greenish" shades are incubated.
 Our Black Ameraucanas and Blue Ameraucanas are both selected for the APA Standard.
 While the APA Standard calls for a blue egg, I've yet to ever see in anyone's Ameraucana flock what I would call a "blue" egg.
 Most I've seen are shades of "greenish blue".
 This is why we list ours as laying a greenish blue egg.
 Ameraucanas have a pea comb.

 Ameraucana ("Easter Eggers") (MISC) A mixture of types and colors.
 These are not exhibition stock, but are very good sized and make a hardy dual purpose fowl.
 While we select for all breeders to have beards (muff of feathers under the chin), occasionally, some chicks will not.
 Egg color will vary between pale green, olive green, occasionally brown, or olive green with brown spots.
-Chicks $3.25 each (20) (SOLD OUT THROUGH THE REMAINDER OF 2016)
+Chicks $3.25 each (15)

 This is an APA group based upon the principle that they were all developed and perfected here in North America.
 As a general rule these birds all have yellow skin and legs.
 The breeds in this class are listed in the APA Standard unless otherwise noted.

 Delaware: They are a fast grower, lay huge brown eggs, have moderately large single comb with five well-defined points, white with gray/black cuckoo neck, tail and wing feathers.
 These were developed in 1940 from off-colored sports between Barred Rock male and New Hampshire female.
 They are an excellent choice for free-range broilers.
 Over the years I've attempted to select for large-sized eggs.
 There appears to be a number of "Delawares" available from other sources that do not anywhere match the traits that we have found to be true for this breed.
 A "true" Delaware should not be a light weight, flighty bird.
 We are trying to select for the fastest growing and most productive hens, but with reasonable egg size.
-Chicks $4.00 each (25) These always sell out fast.
+Chicks $5.00 each (15) These always sell out fast.
 Make sure you check the availability online before ordering.
-(SOLD OUT THROUGH THE REMAINDER OF 2016)

 Rose Comb Rhode Island Red: Deep red in color with rich yellow legs.
 They lay a brown egg.
 They have a nice, true rose comb.
 Admitted to the APA Standard in 1905.
-Chicks $6.00 each (20) (SOLD OUT THROUGH 8/2/16)
+Chicks $6.00 each (15)

 Jersey Giants originated in the 1880's from crossing Black Javas, Dark Brahmas and Black Langshans.
 The key to Giants is their slow growth.
 They have a massive bone structure that they put on first before body mass.
 Please remember these grow very slowly.
 Jersey Giants have a large single comb with six points.